 We do our best to maintain a high facility standard for all of our members, and health and safety are key priorities.
-The following are firm rules and misuse will not be accepted - repeat offences may result in membership being revoked.
+The following are firm rules and misuse will not be accepted.
+Instant $50 infringement fees may apply for members found in breach of the following terms and repeat offences may result in membership being revoked.

 - If you starting bleeding, stop immediately and to attend to the wound and cleaning up your training space.
 The coaches will gladly show you where & how to go about this.